 Tacos Los Plebes: A taqueria on the eastside.
 My favorite until I found Juaritos.

-I haven’t had great pizza in this town, but I am open to suggestions.
+I haven’t had great pizza in this town (although see below), but I am open to suggestions.
 I do enjoy Athens Pizza and Little Italy Pizzeria: both supply solid no-frills American-style pizza.
 Automatic Pizza seems like it should be good, but I just don’t like it that much.
 Ted’s Most Best is in a good location and has great outdoor space, but the pizza is just not that good.
+Update: I have now (5/27/22) had a great (Neapolitan) pizza in Athens–the Meyer lemon pizza at ZZ and Simone’s.
+(I wasn’t into much else at the restaurant except the drinks.
+And the second time I went back there for pizza it was burnt–not just charred.)

 Jinya: We’ve ordered from them a few times.
 I like the noodle texture, but the soup bases are mediocre at best.